react-keycloak/react-keycloak/packages/web/MIGRATION.md

 ### Rename ReactKeycloakProvider parameters

-The provider parameters have been renamed has follow
+The provider parameters have been renamed as follow

 | v2.x         | v3.x          |
 | ------------ | ------------- |